hcarnes/hcarnes.github.io/_posts/2018-08-14-floating_cat.markdown

 # Let's get started

-For context, I added this animation a blog application built in Rails using ERB to display content to the client.
+For context, I added this animation to a blog application built in Rails using ERB to display content to the client.
 You can view the app [here](http://blog-world-2018.herokuapp.com/articles).
 I wanted the cat to float on top of each page so I added the image inside of the body tag.
 The Rails `image_tag` method returns an HTML image tag for the source.

 ```ERB
 <body>